-When focusing on caring for a lawn, you might overlook the overall health of your trees and shrubs, letting tree disease go unchecked.
+Oftentimes, homeowners focus on the aesthetic of their lawn when caring for it; however, they might overlook the overall health of their trees and shrubs.
+Tree disease often goes unchecked and eventually becomes a major problem and cost.
 Trees not only provide shade for a lawn, but also beauty and help sustain the ecosystem for local wildlife.

 Common diseases of trees can ultimately kill these amazing plants; luckily there’s ways to identify the symptoms of disease, treat and stop further damage.

 When a diseased tree goes untreated, it could fall on a car, fence, house, or even a person.
-It’s best to get educated on spotting the signs of disease to prevent any costly damages.
+As a homeowner, it’s best to get educated on spotting the signs of disease to prevent any costly damages.

 How to Spot Tree Disease